fpiwowarczyk/Java-Algorithms/README.md

 - isEmpty() - check if table is empty
 - isTrulyFull() - check if table is full, but it iterates through whole table and check that
 - isTrulyEmpty()- check if table is full, but it iterates through whole table and check that

+# Search
+Description of search

+## BinarySearch
+To find value you looking for your need to use function find(array,key).
+Where array need to be a sorted array of integers and key need to be in that array.
+Function will return index of key.
+BinarySearch split array and check in which half is our value than do the same job until it find our value.

+### Times
+- O(log(n))